sam6611/sql-notes/notes/notes/basic-sql.md

 TRUNCATE

-2. DML – Data Manipulation Language
+DML – Data Manipulation Language

-Used to modify data
+Used to modify data:

 INSERT